itkrivoshei/OdinMonoWebApps/CONTRIBUTING.md

 ## Welcome Contributors!

-Thank you for considering contributing to the OdinMonoWebApps projects!
+Thank you for considering contributing to the OdinMonoWebApps!
 Your efforts help make this a more robust learning resource for everyone.
 This document provides guidelines for contributing to this repository, welcoming contributions from all skill levels, from beginners to experienced developers.

 ## How You Can Contribute